-Join Jon Peck for an in-depth discussion in this video Talking to yourself with local networking, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Talking to yourself with local networking, part of Learning Linux for PHP Developers.

 …We've got a fully functional operating system with some base…software, but how are we going to connect to it for configuration?…Sometimes it's easiest just to sit down and have…a good chat with yourself to work out a problem.…Sounds silly doesn't it?…Well there's a practical reason for it.…You listen to yourself faster and better than anybody else.…Internet networking is remarkably similar like that.…There are a couple of fundamental networking concepts that are…helpful for understanding how you'll be connecting to your server.…The first is a host which refers to a computer on the network.…